-Attorney Ryan Osterholm is representing a client who contracted Salmonella food poisoning after eating at Best BBQ on 1648 West 115th Street in Chicago’s Morgan Park neighborhood.
+The national food safety lawyers at Pritzker Hageman law firm are representing a client who contracted Salmonella food poisoning after eating at Best BBQ on 1648 West 115th Street in Chicago’s Morgan Park neighborhood.
 This client was one of at least 14 people who became ill in August after eating at the barbeque restaurant; 6 of these customers were so severely sickened that they had to be hospitalized.
-Best BBQ closed temporarily on September 1 after Chicago Department of Public Health (CDPH) officials alerted its management that the restaurant was the common link between the Salmonella cases.
+Best BBQ closed temporarily on September 1 after the Chicago Department of Public Health (CDPH) officials alerted its management that the restaurant was the common link between the Salmonella cases.

-Ryan’s practice is focused primarily upon food poisoning litigation; he has successfully and consistently handled hundreds of foodborne illness cases for people across the United States.
-Using evidence acquired through sophisticated pulsed-field gel electrophoresis (PFGE) and whole genome sequencing (WGS) test results to secure compensation for his clients, he ensures that providers of adulterated food are held accountable for their negligence:
+Our food safety legal team has successfully and consistently handled hundreds of foodborne illness cases for people across the United States.
+Using evidence acquired through sophisticated pulsed-field gel electrophoresis (PFGE) and whole-genome sequencing (WGS) test results to secure compensation for our clients, we ensure that providers of adulterated food are held accountable for their negligence:

 What Happens During a Salmonella Lawsuit Investigation?

-As Ryan works on this case, he will consult with experts to gather the medical, microbiologic, and statistical evidence required to demonstrate the extent of the harm that has been done by Best BBQ’s sale of contaminated food to his client.
+As our lawyers work on this case, we will consult with experts to gather the medical, microbiologic, and statistical evidence required to demonstrate the extent of the harm that has been done by Best BBQ’s sale of contaminated food to our client.
 The three primary legal claims that are made in a Salmonella poisoning lawsuit are strict liability (products sold are not supposed to cause harm), negligence (food sellers are responsible for taking reasonable care to ensure the safety of the food they sell), and breach of warranty (restaurants warrant that the food they sell is fit for consumption).

-Ryan will also ensure that there is sufficient evidence to show that his client was sickened by eating the food served at Best BBQ.
+Our lawyers will also ensure that there is sufficient evidence to show that our client was sickened by eating the food served at Best BBQ.
 Salmonella is a reportable disease – when a significant number of new cases of a single Salmonella serotype suddenly appear in local hospitals, public health officials initiate an investigation into the source of the outbreak.
 The one common factor that the 14 known victims of this outbreak shared was that they had all eaten at Best BBQ.

-As a victim of restaurant-linked Salmonella food poisoning, Ryan’s client is entitled to compensation for medical expenses, pain, emotional suffering, lost wages, and other damages.
+As a victim of restaurant-linked Salmonella food poisoning, our client is entitled to compensation for medical expenses, pain, emotional suffering, lost wages, and other damages.